mvysny/vaadin-boot/README.md

 You don't have hundreds of use-cases: you only have one.
 You only use what you need.
 There lies maximum simplicity which you own, understand and can rely on.

+First Principles: you only need a servlet container to run Vaadin apps.

 ## Using In Your Apps

 Vaadin Boot is published in Maven Central; simply add a dependency on it: